 Lessons learned from UNICEF’s response to the COVID-19 pandemic

-Strong relationships with governments and other stakeholders help to ensure a fast quality response when emergencies arise.
+Strong partnerships with governments and other stakeholders help to ensure a fast quality response when emergencies arise.
 The time and effort that was invested in these partnerships before COVID-19 meant that there was a store of trust and good-will when lockdowns occurred.
 This enabled a smooth engagement with governments, who were able to communicate what they needed, thus ensuring the relevance of UNICEF’s programming.
 It furthermore meant that governments were responsive to UNICEF’s advocacy in relation to supporting vulnerable children.
-In countries where the UNICEF CO struggles to leverage good relationships with stakeholders, work might be done to understand how to improve these partnerships.
+In countries where the UNICEF CO struggles to leverage strong partnerships with stakeholders, work might be done to understand how to strengthen these partnerships.

-Different UNICEF COs perceive their roles very differently and this has implications for how they respond to emergencies, with COs that engage in direct provision of education-related services able to mount a faster tangible response on the ground.
+Different UNICEF COs have different country contexts and this has implications for how they respond to emergencies (e.g. Since the Syria crisis, the Turkey CO has been a humanitarian actor in the country with existing coordination mechanism), with COs that engage in direct provision of education-related services able to mount a faster tangible response on the ground.
 UNICEF BiH, for example, understands its role as predominantly being to support education systems, while other COs also have large projects that directly support children and teachers.
 The tension between system-level support and direct support may arise during emergencies such as COVID-19, where the scale and duration of the impact is unknown.

+Pre-existing inequities in the system and significant disparities in the vulnerable population’s needs prior to a crisis need to be taken into account when planning for crises.
+This could prevent the further exacerbation of inequalities among children, with the greatest effect on the most vulnerable such as children with disabilities.
+A prior awareness will also require a more disaggregated analysis to better document, understand, and track the needs of the most vulnerable.

+The pre-existing crisis preparedness – for example, emergency response plans and existing coordination mechanisms - makes a huge difference when a national wide crisis hits.
+The Turkey CO is a good example of this.
+The mechanisms that they had in place prior to the pandemic made it easier and faster to activate the CO’s response.
+Similarly, KIIs from the Azerbaijan CO noted that their emergency preparation exercises in 2019 were very helpful in regard to their response to COVID-19 in 2020.

 Strategic investments in systems and technologies that have a crisis-responsive potential have paid off in several countries; UNICEF has a role to play in identifying and putting in place such crisis-response appropriate systems and technologies in order to build country capacity for responding to future crises.
 Both UNICEF Serbia and UNICEF Turkey had already started investing in digital education and training before the COVID-19 pandemic.
 When lockdowns occurred, Turkey had an online learning platform that was able to be quickly adapted for distance learning.
 Thanks in part to UNICEF, Serbia’s MoESTD staff had attended workshops relating to digital education.
 Furthermore, a digital component had been infused into national trainings of the implementation of the new curriculum that was funded by the EU, meaning that the teacher training that was already scheduled could be made more relevant for teachers.
 While COVID-19 could not have been predicted, UNICEF’s ability to anticipate future needs and trends in education helped to strengthen national education systems during the emergency.
 UNICEF should consider future needs and trends after COVID-19.
 This might mean, for example, considering the implications of climate change for national education systems.